JeffersonLab/invenioRDM-docs/docs/user-docs/get-started/get-started.md

 No signup option is available for now (even though you see signup option in UI, it doesn't work.)
 We will soon plan to integrate federated login with CILOGON stay tuned.

-Once you got to the URL: [https://jrdb.jlab.org](https://jrdb.jlab.org), you will land on the landing page as shown below:
+Once you go to the URL: [https://jrdb.jlab.org](https://jrdb.jlab.org), you will land on the landing page as shown below:

 ![Landing Page](../../images/landing_page.png)